-The aim of the Government's gender equality policy is, on the one hand, to combat and change systems that preserve the gender-based distribution of power and resources at societal level, and on the other, to create the conditions for women and men to enjoy the same power and opportunities to influence their own lives.
+The aim of the gender equality policy is, on the one hand, to combat and change systems that preserve the gender-based distribution of power and resources at societal level, and on the other, to create the conditions for women and men to enjoy the same power and opportunities to influence their own lives.
 When women and men share power and influence in all aspects of community life, we will have a fairer and more democratic society.
 Gender equality also contributes to economic growth by promoting people's skills and creativity.

 In recent years, gender equality policy has been allocated considerable resources which has led to it developing, becoming more forceful and playing a more active role.
 Continuing efforts on gender equality mainstreaming, aimed at ensuring an impact for gender equality policy objectives throughout Government policy, are accompanied by the creation of greater opportunities for supplementary initiatives in other parts of the Government's policy.